"Shogo was a great guide! Very knowledgeable and engaging. I feel much more comfortable selecting a sake after this experience."

 Everything you need to know about Kyoto sake brewery tours.

-Fushimi has four things other regions lack: soft spring water (the Momoyama aquifer), cool winter temperatures for fermentation, river transport for historical shipping to Osaka, and 400+ years of continuous brewing.
-Fushimi is Japan's second-biggest sake region after Niigata.
+Fushimi has four things other regions lack: soft spring water (the Momoyama aquifer), cool winter temperatures for fermentation, river transport for historical shipping to Osaka, and around 400 years as a brewing centre.
+Fushimi is Japan's second-largest sake-producing district, after Nada in Kobe — its medium-soft water gives a rounder, slightly sweeter style historically called 'onna-zake'.

-Typical tours visit 2–3 active breweries out of Fushimi's 24 remaining sake houses.
-Brand names you may recognize: Gekkeikan (the world's largest), Matsumoto, Kizakura, and Tamanohikari.
+Typical tours visit 2–3 active breweries out of the roughly 20 sake houses still operating in Fushimi.
+Brand names you may recognize: Gekkeikan (one of the world's largest, founded in Fushimi in 1637), Matsumoto, Kizakura, and Tamanohikari.
 Each brewery has distinct water profiles and house styles.

 Most sake tours include 5–7 distinct tastings, covering the grades: junmai (pure rice, more umami), honjozo (rice + small alcohol addition), ginjo (polished rice, fruity), daiginjo (highly polished, delicate), aged koshu, and often a sparkling sake.